efluet/wetloss/holocene_wetland_overview.md

 ### Next steps

 -   Expand the analysis to the full ensemble of wetland-reconstruction combinations.
--   Adjust wetland conversion rates with database of historic wetland loss (compiled from Dahl 1990, Van Asselen 2013, Davidson 2014, Paudel 2016, still missing Dixon 2016).
+-   Adjust wetland conversion rates with database of historic wetland loss (compiled from Dahl 1990, Van Asselen 2013, Davidson 2014, Paudel 2016, still missing data from Dixon 2016).